Roman the Great: Early life

 Roman was the son of Mstislav Iziaslavich, Grand Prince of Kiev, and Agnes of Poland.
 His maternal grandfather was Polish prince Boleslaw the Wrymouth.
-Invited by the locals to rule Novgorod in 1168, the young prince was opposed by Andrey Bogolyubsky, the powerful ruler Vladimir and Suzdal.
+Invited by the locals to rule Novgorod in 1168, the young prince was opposed by Andrey Bogolyubsky, the powerful ruler of Vladimir and Suzdal.
 In 1170 Roman defeated Bogolyubsky's son Mstislav in a battle, however after the death of his father in the same year he was expelled from Novgorod and moved to Volhynia, where he inherited the city of Volodymyr.
 In 1188 Roman married Predslava, the daughter of the future Kyivan prince Rurik Rostislavich.
 In the same year, after the death of Galician prince Yaroslav Osmomysl, Roman captured Halych, but was soon expelled by Hungarian king Bela III.
 During his campaign in Halych, Roman's seat in Volodymyr was taken by his brother Vsevolod Mstislavich of Volhynia, and after his return the prince allied with his father-in-law Rurik to return his Volhynian holdings.